bluestatedigital/bsd-developer-docs/bsd-donate-api/README.md

 value should be what is specified in the getToken endpoint.
 Otherwise it should be what the user selects.

+**full_gift**

+* Charge: Conditional
+* Tokenize: N/A
+* Quick_donate_enroll: N/A

+Full gift is used if the contribution page has option for the donor to absorb the donation fees.
+Only avaliable for Stripe Gateway.

 **employer**

 * Charge: Conditional